Open http://localhost:3000

 2. Write content in markdown

-3. Select target collection
+3. Select target collection and optional preset

 The file is written to the collection’s folder and indexed immediately.